-In the blood swab - anysocytosis, poikilocytosis, hypersegmentation of neutrophils, primary or secondary deficiencies of folic acid and cyanocobalamine (B12).
+In the blood smear - anysocytosis, poikilocytosis, hypersegmentation of neutrophils, primary or secondary deficiencies of folic acid and cyanocobalamine (B12).

-Folic deficiency anemia (FDA).
-ICD-X D52 code
+Folic deficiency anemia (FDA)

 More often is observed at preterms.
 FDA develops at children who eat exclusively goat milk.
 Causes of FDA: congenital disorders of adsorption and exchange of folates, acquired malabsorbtion, increased requirements in folates at severe preterm infants, at haemolytic anemias and others.